 FOURTEEN: Once you’re ready to use the bath truffles, place them in the tub for a slow fizzing reaction with a small amount of foamy bubbles.
 If you want to “activate” more bubbles, hold the bar directly under the running bath faucet while breaking off small amounts of the bar.

-You can print the original recipe instructions in imperial measurements straight from Soap Queen.
+You can print the original recipe instructions in imperial measurements straight from Soap Queen at THIS link.